Alex Miller (writer)

-Alexander McPhee Miller (born 27 December 1936) is an Australian novelist.
+Alexander McPhee Miller (born 27 December 1936) is one of Australia's most distinguished writers.
 Miller is twice winner of the Miles Franklin Award, in 1993 for The Ancestor Game and in 2003 for Journey to the Stone Country.
 He won the overall award for the Commonwealth Writer's Prize for The Ancestor Game in 1993.
 He is twice winner of the New South Wales Premier's Literary Awards Christina Stead Prize for Conditions of Faith in 2001 and for Lovesong in 2011.
 In recognition of his impressive body of work and in particular for his novel Autumn Laing he was awarded the Melbourne Prize for Literature in 2012.

 Life

 Alex Miller was born in London to a Scottish father and Irish mother.
 After working as a farm labourer in Somerset he migrated alone to Australia at the age of 16.
 He worked as a ringer in Queensland and as a horse breaker in New Zealand before studying at night school to gain university entrance.
 Miller graduated from the University of Melbourne in English and History in 1965.
 In 1975 he published his first short story, 'Comrade Pawel' in Meanjin Quarterly.
 In 1980 he was a co-founder of the Anthill Theatre and a founding member of the Melbourne Writers' Theatre.
 Miller taught writing courses at Holmesglen TAFE and La Trobe University between 1986 and 1997.
 Miller has written full-time since 1998.
 In this time he has written nine of his thirteen published novels and his non-fiction, Max.
 His work has received wide critical acclaim.

-Alex Miller lives in country Victoria with his wife Stephanie.
+Alex Miller lives in country Victoria with his wife Stephanie (Dr Stephanie Miller).
 The Ancestor Game was re-published by Allen & Unwin in 2016 as a celebratory edition to mark 25 years since its publication and to honour the author on his 80th birthday.